How are cryptocurrencies treated under the regulatory framework in your jurisdiction?

 Meanwhile, a revision of the 4th EU AML-directive has been passed this year and will come into effect during the course of 2019.
 With this directive custo-dian wallet providers and providers of exchanging services between virtual currencies and fiat currencies will become subject to AML regulation and KYC requirements.

-Cryptocurrencies are not explicitly regulated by Finnish law and they are not considered to be payment instruments as defined in the Payment Services Act.
-Fintechs providing services related to cryptocurrencies are, however, bound by applicable other legislation and, thus, especially consumer protection legislation and tax issues should be taken into account.
+Fintechs providing services related to cryptocurrencies are also bound by applicable other legislation and, thus, especially consumer protection legislation and tax issues should be taken into account.

 From the perspective of tax law, even when there is no specific tax legislation on cryptocurrencies, the general tax legislation and principles apply.
 The Finnish Tax Administration has issued guidance on tax aspects related to cryptocurrencies, most recently updated in May 2018 (A49/200/2018).
 There is also published case law on certain cryptocurrency related tax questions but none of the cases are yet final.
 Overall, the tax practice and case law on various tax questions related to cryptocurrencies is expected to develop over the coming years.